Convair X-6

-The Convair X-6 was a proposed experimental aircraft project to develop and evaluate a nuclear-powered jet aircraft.
-The project was to use a Convair B-36 bomber as a testbed aircraft, and though one NB-36H was modified during the early stages of the project, the program was canceled before the actual X-6 and its nuclear reactor engines were completed.
-The X-6 was part of a larger series of programs, costing US$7 billion in all, that ran from 1946 through 1961.
-Because such an aircraft's range would not have been limited by liquid jet fuel, it was theorized that nuclear-powered strategic bombers would be able to stay airborne for weeks at a time.
+The Convair X-6 was an experimental aircraft project to develop and evaluate a nuclear-powered jet aircraft.

+Experiments were carried out on a testbed aircraft named Convair NB-36H, based on the B-36 bomber.
+The program was canceled before the actual X-6 and its nuclear reactor engines were completed.
+The X-6 was part of a larger series of programs that ran from 1946 through 1961, and cost 7 billion USD.

+The basic idea was that nuclear-powered strategic bombers would be able to stay airborne for weeks at a time, as their range would not be limited by liquid jet fuel.

 Development and design

-In May 1946, the Nuclear Energy for the Propulsion of Aircraft (NEPA) project was started by the Air Force.
+In May 1946, the Nuclear Energy for the Propulsion of Aircraft (NEPA) project was started by the United States Army Air Forces.
 Studies under this program were done until May 1951 when NEPA was replaced by the Aircraft Nuclear Propulsion (ANP) program.
 The ANP program included plans for Convair to modify two B-36s under the MX-1589 project.
 One of the B-36s was used to study shielding requirements for an airborne reactor, while the other became the X-6.